jvanbuel/pattrick/README.md

 ```bash
 az login
 ```

 If `pattrick` cannot find a valid access token, it will try to log you in automatically (by using the `az login` command under the hood).
 You can then start using `pattrick` to manage your PAT tokens:

 ```bash
 pattrick create --lifetime 100 --scope Packaging
 ```

 By default, `pattrick` writes newly created token to stdout.
-However, you can also tell `pattrick` to write the token to your `.netrc` file (useful for e.g. install Python packages from Azure DevOps Artifacts), or to a local `.env` file:
+However, you can also tell `pattrick` to write the token to your `.netrc` file (useful for e.g. installing Python packages from Azure DevOps Artifacts), or to a local `.env` file:

 ```bash
 pattrick create --out std-out (default) / dot-netrc / dot-env
 ```

-To get an overview of the other commands an options available, run:
+To get an overview of the other commands and options available, run:

 ```bash
 pattrick --help
 ```